 ARTIVISM

 I work in collections which represent my own identity and values, collating art, science and nature.
 Environmental references such as climate change and mass extinction have been the central focus of my image making for more than two decades and these subjects have also been instrumental in shaping my entire life.
 My work, which was chosen by the organising committee to be exhibited at COP26 to illustrate species extinction and habitat loss, highlights the human connection to the natural world and the simultaneous impact on critical ecosystems and species.
-To be true to my values I am committed to creating work that is both aesthetically and environmentally significant and I extend this philosophy to include regularly donating funds raised from the sale of paintings to climate, conservation and environmental organisations.
+To be true to my values I use only Natural Earth Pigments, certified non-toxic with no harm to the environment, these paints have a connection with nature and the earth beneath our feet and are the perfect vehicle for translating the messages inherent within my work.
+I am committed to creating work that is both aesthetically and environmentally significant and I extend this philosophy to include regularly donating funds raised from the sale of paintings to climate, conservation and environmental organisations.
 In this capacity my auctioned paintings have raised substantial funds to enable on-the-ground projects around the world, ensuring that my art has a direct connection and a positive effect on the content it speaks about.
-For more detailed information see CONSERVATION, PARTNERS AND AWARDS.

 See the Environmental Responsibility Statement in full.